charuu/project-tooth-molar-ssm/README.md

  - ICP proposal in MCMC

- 3. Creation of SSM Model
+ 3. Creation of SSM Model from CBCT and laser scan data